Integrate with PyTorch¶

 watch(model)

 This will log of your Model layers Weights, Biases and Gradients regularly during training.
+These will be logged as histograms on the Experiment Histograms tab.

 Check out the reference documentation for more details.

-Pytorch model saving and loading
+Pytorch model saving and loading¶

 Comet provides user-friendly helpers to allow you to easily save your model and load them back.

-Saving a model
+Saving a model¶

-To save a Pytorch model, you can use the comet_ml.integration.pytorch.log_model helper like this:
+To save a Pytorch model, you can use the comet_ml.integration.pytorch.log_model

-from comet_ml import Experiment
+from comet_ml import start, login

 from comet_ml.integration.pytorch import log_model

-experiment = Experiment()
+experiment = start()

 class TheModelClass(nn.Module):